 The current consumption of the 'wrong' food could also be associated with a decline in inter-temporal efficiency.
 A decision to eat an excessive amount of sugar in the current period, for example, could be associated with an increase in the incidence of heart disease, diabetes and obesity in the future.
 This might impose a cost on future generations and governments, because they will need to spend more on medical expenses for the people who become unwell.
-Is it therefore inter-temporally inefficient for the consumer to focus on the consumption of those foods that provide the most immediate gratification, if, in the future, it is associated with a decline in human performance and increasing medical costs (which will be partially borne by all of society)?
+Is it therefore inter-temporally inefficiency, it is associated with a decline in human performance and increasing medical costs (which will be partially borne by all of society)?